 Brussels is one of the most famous gastronomic destinations in the world, known for its specialties such as moules, frites and chocolate.
 Yet it also has one of the highest concentrations of Michelin stars in the world and many innovative new dining spots.

-We have rounded up 10 of the best places to eat in Brussels, to wet your appetite.
-Here are 10 of the top restaurants in Brussels that you’re sure to love.
+Here are some of the top restaurants in Brussels that you’re sure to love.

 One of the rising stars of the Brussels dining scene is SAN.
 The particularity of San’s two restaurants, on Rue de Flandres and newly opened Rue Joseph Stevens, is that all the food is served in bowls.